SwapnilDawar2004/-Movie-Sales-Data-Pipeline/README.md

 ## Project Overview
 This project demonstrates a data warehouse setup using PostgreSQL.
-It includes ETL processing, data modeling, and analysis of movie sales data in a star schema structure.
+It includes ETL processing, data modeling, and analysis of movie sales data in a star schema structure and also implements some practices to extract insights such as total sales per film, top revenue-generating cities, and more.

 ## Repository Structure
 ```
 /
-├── database/               # Contains the databse
+├── database/               # Contains the sample database
 |-- sql/
 |   |-- queries.sql         # Contains all SQL queries for analysis
 |   |-- ddl.sql             # Contains all DDL statements for table creation